elegantthemes/Divi-Beta/README.md

 With that said, were you hoping to see a specific feature in Divi 5.0?
 If so, please submit a [Feature Request issue here](https://github.com/elegantthemes/Divi-Beta/issues/new?assignees=&labels=IMPROVEMENT&template=FEATURE_REQUEST.md&title=SCOPE+%3A%3A+Summary).

+## Reporting Documentation Issues or Suggestions
+If you run into any issues with the documentation or have any suggestions for improving it, please submit a [Documentation Request here](https://github.com/elegantthemes/Divi-Beta/issues/new?assignees=&labels=documentation&template=DOCS_REQUEST.md&title=SCOPE+%3A%3A+Summary).

 ## Reporting Bugs
-If you run into any issues during testing, please submit a [Bug Report issue here](https://github.com/elegantthemes/Divi-Beta/issues/new?assignees=&labels=BUG&template=BUG_REPORT.md&title=SCOPE+%3A%3A+Summary).
+If you run into any issues during testing, please submit a detailed [Bug Report issue here](https://github.com/elegantthemes/Divi-Beta/issues/new?assignees=&labels=BUG&template=BUG_REPORT.md&title=SCOPE+%3A%3A+Summary).
+We will do our best to address the issue as soon as possible and will keep you updated on the progress or any questions we may have.

-And select the appropriate template for the issue you are reporting.

 ## Before Submitting A Bug
 Make sure you have done the following before submitting a bug: